-This Swig sugar cookie recipe is the best copycat version of one of their most popular signature cookies.
-A no chill, no roll, drop cookie resulting in a chewy sugar cookie topped with a beautiful layer of frosting.
+This Swig cookie recipe is the best copycat version of their signature sugar cookies.
+A no chill, no roll, drop cookie resulting in a thick chewy cookie topped with a sweet layer of frosting.
 Bonus points for being able to eat them straight out of the freezer!

 One of my favorite places to go when I visit Utah is Swig.
 If you’ve never heard of this gem, it’s a popular sweet shop that sells all kinds of different soda flavors and a line of delicious cookies.
 One of my favorites is their Swig sugar cookies.
 They come chilled and taste so good on a hot day with one of their drinks.

 That’s right, cold.
 Eating a cookie this way might seem counterintuitive, but trust me, you have got to try it at least once.
 Store them in the freezer for up to 3 months and grab a couple as you please to accompany a drink of choice like this blueberry lemonade or frozen strawberry lemonade .
 I recommend making a double batch of this copycat recipe!

 Since I don’t live near one of their soda shop locations, I love to make these copycat Swig cookies at home.
 This recipe produces soft sugar cookies that have a crispy outer edge and a soft chewy inside.
 Slathered on top is a layer of frosting, and what really is a very simple cookie, will knock your socks off.
 Customize the frosting for any holiday or occasion.
 Have fun with the colors and maybe add some sprinkles!